5 Most Common Risks When Managing a Software Project and

 A software development project does not end with the completion of the project.
 Any software product is a living creature that breathes, grows, and evolves together with the surrounding environment.
 It needs attention, constant care, and a new pair of shoes, just like a growing kid.
 Even the most successful software product development could turn into a failure if there is no proper maintenance.

 Avoiding the maintenance risk is determined by choosing the right partner to guarantee long-term support and a practical and transferable internal knowledge-base system.
-The last one equally valid for the client, as well as the software developer.
+The last one is equally valid for the client, as well as the software developer.

 A software development project does not differ much from any other project.
 Being a large construction or a simple repair at home, all have a scope, budget, and schedule.
 If any of these three needs adjustment, you have most likely fallen into the trap of the risks we discussed.